Hanging Rock State Park: Ecology

 Due to its unique location, the park is home to a number of species of flora that are more commonly found in the westernmost part of the state.
 Carolina and Canadian hemlock grow alongside each other, and in the spring visitors can view the colorful displays of rhododendron, mountain laurel, pinxter azalea, and a number of other wildflowers.
 Much of the park is an oak-hickory forest, with chestnut oak the dominant hardwood.

 The park is also home to the rare Wehrle's salamander, and peregrine falcons have been known to nest in the crags on the park's high peaks.
 Ravens and vultures may be seen calling and circling overhead.
-Visitors might see white-tailed deer and wild turkey while walking the park trails.
+Visitors might see white-tailed deer, wild turkey, and rarely American Black Bears while walking the park trails.

 Two venomous snakes, the copperhead and timber rattlesnake, live in the park, but they do not bother unless provoked.
 All wildlife is protected at Hanging Rock just as in all other North Carolina State Parks.

 Activities

 Hanging Rock State Park offers over 48 mi of trails where visitors can hike to its numerous peaks and waterfalls.
 The park has a 73-site tent and trailer campground (minus R/V hookups) and 10 vacation cabins for overnight accommodations.
-The lake and bathhouse, open from June – Labor Day, offers swimming and boat rentals.
+The lake and bathhouse, open from Memorial Day – Labor Day, offers swimming and boat rentals.
 Rock climbing is permitted at Moore's Wall and Cook's Wall but is not allowed at the Hanging Rock summit.
-The visitor's center and museum room is open daily.
+The visitor center and museum room is open daily.
 There is no admission fee to the park.

 The Mountains-to-Sea Trail pass through the park and joins with the Sauratown Trail.